trezp/treasureporth/pages/about.md

 ### At Work

 Coding in React and Vue.js.
-Currently leading a refactor of an online learning platform.
+Currently leading a redesign/refactor of an online learning platform.

-### Learning
+### Currently Learning

-* Vue composition API
+* Using Twilio APIS & Serverless with Vue.js
-* Aggregation pipelines in MongoDB
+* MongoDB Atlas Cloud database, aggregation pipelines
-* Slack apps
+* Using Bolt for JavaScript and MongoDB to build Slack apps
-* Ruby on Rails
+* Converting class-based React + alt state management to React context and hooks
 * Piano and ukulele

 ### What have you been up to?

-Singing in community choir, watching spooky movies, putting together this site.
+Singing in community choir, watching bad Christmas movies, putting together this site.

 ### What should we read?